dmlc/dmlc.github.io/_posts/2015-11-03-training-deep-net-with-R.markdown

 You can find MXNet on [github](https://github.com/dmlc/mxnet/tree/master/R-package).
 Besides ```R```, MXNet also support ```python``` and ```Julia```, and allows interpolations of models and analysis results between different language bindings.
 MXNet is built by a active community of users.
-Please fork us on github and contribute your wisdom to make the project even better :)
+Please fork the project on github and contribute your wisdom to make the project even better :)

 ## Acknowledgement
 We would like to thank the [RcppCore Team](https://github.com/RcppCore) for their great helps to make MXNetR happen.